 Breeding and Nesting

-Black-crowned Night-Heron: One to seven pale blue or green eggs are laid in a flimsy platform lined with roots and grass, built near the trunk of a tree or in branches.
-Usually nests in colonies.
+Black-crowned Night Heron: During the breeding season, the male establishes a territory and performs a variety of displays to attract a female.
+One to seven pale blue to green eggs are laid in a flimsy platform lined with roots and grass which is built near the trunk of a tree or in branches.
+They usually nest in colonies.
 Incubation ranges from 21 to 26 days and is carried out by both parents.

 Foraging and Feeding

-Black-crowned Night-Heron: Usually feeds in the evening or early morning.
-Diet consists of fish, leeches, earthworms, insects, crayfish, mussels, squid, amphibians, lizards, snakes, rodents, birds, eggs, carrion, plant materials, and garbage at landfills.
-Usually a solitary forager, it strongly defends its feeding territory.
+Black-crowned Night-Heron: These herons are opportunistic foragers with a varied diet including fish, leeches, earthworms, insects, crayfish, mussels, squid, amphibians, lizards, snakes, rodents, birds, eggs, carrion, plant materials and garbage at landfills.
+Usually they feed in the evening or early morning.
+Typically they are solitary foragers that strongly defend their feeding territory.

-Black-crowned Night-Heron: Call is a loud, barking "kwok" or "quawk" often heard at night or at dusk.
-Also utters a variety of croaks, barks, and other harsh calls in nesting colonies.
+Black-crowned Night-Heron: Call is a loud, barking "kowak" or "quawk" oftern heard at night or at dusk.
+In nesting colonies, utters a variety of croaks, barks, and other harsh calls.
+Also produces buzzes and hisses.